rustonbsd/iroh-ssh/README.md

 ```

-Display its Node ID and share it to allow connection
+Display its Endpoint ID and share it to allow connection

 ![Starting server/Installing as service](/media/t-rec_server_service.gif)
 <br>